serhatadik/serhatadik.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our latest paper \it POWDER-RDZ: Prototyping a Radio Dynamic Zone using the POWDER platform is accepted for publication to IEEE DySPAN! :sparkles:
+Our latest paper <em>POWDER-RDZ: Prototyping a Radio Dynamic Zone using the POWDER platform</em> is accepted for publication to IEEE DySPAN! ✨